-ChewyMoon is a new subscription box service which provides the UK's first nutritionally balanced snack box for children between the ages of 4 and 10.
+ChewyMoon is a subscription box service that provides the UK’s first nutritionally balanced snack box for children between the ages of 4 and 10.

 The company is the brainchild of nutritionist Verena Klanner who has created a range of snacks made from natural ingredients with no refined sugar or nasties.

-Not only are the snacks age appropriate to meet the differing nutritional needs of kids as they grow but they compare favourably to the traditional healthy option, e.g. that apple!
+Not only are the snacks age appropriate to meet the differing nutritional needs of kids as they grow but they compare favorably to the traditional healthy option, e.g. that apple!

 Each box contains 5 different snacks, as well as comics, fact cards and totem toys to make healthy snacking fun.

 And each snack variety has a cute character on the box.
 For example, there’s Dr Fluffy Moon, the cat who is clever, passionate and bossy (much like Caitlin and Ieuan) and Yuri Moon, the space chimp who is old, grumpy and adventurous (can’t think who that reminds me of!).

 So how does the subscription scheme work?